Ashoka: Imperial extent

-The extent of the territory controlled by Ashoka's predecessors is not certain, but it is possible that the empire of his grandfather Chandragupta extended across northern India from the western coast (Arabian Sea) to the eastern coast (Bay of Bengal), covering nearly two-thirds of the Indian subcontinent.
+The extent of the territory controlled by Ashoka's predecessors is not certain, but it is possible that the empire of his grandfather Chandragupta extended across northern India from the western coast (Arabian Sea) to the eastern coast (Bay of Bengal) covering nearly two-thirds of the Indian subcontinent.
 Bindusara and Ashoka seem to have extended the empire southwards.
 The distribution of Ashoka's inscriptions suggests that his empire included almost the entire Indian subcontinent, except its southernmost parts.
 The Rock Edicts 2 and 13 suggest that these southernmost parts were controlled by the Cholas, the Pandyas, the Keralaputras, and the Satiyaputras.
-In the north-west, Ashoka's kingdom extended up to Kandahar, to the east of the Seleucid Empire ruled by Antiochus II.
+In the north-west, Ashoka's empire extended into Afghanistan, to the east of the Seleucid Empire ruled by Antiochus II.
 The capital of Ashoka's empire was Pataliputra in the Magadha region.

 Religion and philosophy

 Relationship with Buddhism

 The Buddhist legends state that Ashoka converted to Buddhism, although this has been debated by a section of scholars.
 The Minor Rock Edict 1 leaves no doubt that Ashoka was a follower of Buddhism.
 In this edict, he calls himself an upasaka (a lay follower of Buddhism) and a sakya (i.e. Buddhist, after Gautama Buddha's title Shakya-Muni).
 This and several other edicts are evidence of his Buddhist affiliation: